Bangkok Art and Culture Centre censorship incident: Reaction

 On 10 August 2025, Khaosod English senior staff writer Pravit Rojanaphruk published an op-ed titled "Because I don't want Thailand to become a Chinese vassal state, I must record this: Chinese Embassy censoring BACC art exhibition in Bangkok".
 Pravit advocated that "Thailand is not a colony or a vassal state of China (or any nation).
 We should look at neighbouring countries for a sobering lesson.
 The Chinese Embassy has no right to give orders, and we should not allow them to dictate what can and cannot be displayed at a Thai art centre."

 On 11 August 2025, China's Foreign Ministry responded to a request from Reuters, and accused exhibition organizers of distorting its polices on Hong Kong, Tibet, and Xinjiang.
 The Ministry characterized the exhibit as "having promoted the fallacies of so-called 'Tibetan independence', 'the East Turkestan Islamic Movement' and 'Hong Kong independence'," and "undermined China's core interests and political dignity".
 The Ministry did not confirm or deny that China was responsible for the removal of artwork.

+In a December review of Thailand's art scene in the Bangkok Post, Sukontip Nakasem, founder of Warin Lab Contemporary & La Lanta Fine Art said that, "As BACC was under pressure from a higher power, it censored some words and artist names.
+The censorship aroused curiosity, so many people searched the exhibition on the internet.
+Thus, the exhibition gained more recognition.
+I believe that artists who had their names censored understood the situation.
+They are intellectually mature."